harindaka/faye-poc/README.md

 3. Redis Server on localhost:6379 (redis)
 4. Nginx Web Server (nginx).
 Note that nginx will need to use the included nginx/nginx.conf configuration.
 The `run-nginx` scripts mentioned below will automatically take care of this.
 The nginx.conf is configured to make nginx proxy the faye server on port 3443 via SSL.

-Follow the steps below to run the project manually.
+Follow the steps below to run the project,

 1. Clone this repository into a folder and `cd` into it
 2. Run your Redis server with the command `run-redis.bat` (windows) or `./run-redis` (*nix/mac)